 By THOMAS A. FIREY

-Thomas A. Firey is senior fellow for the Maryland Public Policy Institute and a native of Washington County.
+Thomas A. Firey is a senior fellow for the Maryland Public Policy Institute and a Washington County native.

 Copyright © 2013, Herald Mail